Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Introduction

-In addition, PointNetLK \cite{aoki2019pointnetlk} combines the PointNet \cite{qi2017pointnet} architecture with a classical Lucas-Kanade optimization process.
-It learns global features and updates the transformation iteratively without requiring explicit correspondences.
-However, the use of a numerical Jacobian leads to instability and poor generalization.
-To address these limitations, PointNetLK Revisited \cite{li2021pointnetlk} replaces the numerical Jacobian with an analytical decomposition, improving stability and allowing better feature reuse.
-Nevertheless, it still depends on supervised training with large datasets and its performance degrades when facing unseen environments.
+In addition, deep learning has recently been applied to point cloud registration to improve its robustness and exempt the need for hand-crafted features.
+In particular, these methods use neural networks to learn the features and the matching strategies directly from data.
+For example, Deep Closest Point (DCP) \cite{wang2019deep} uses feature embeddings and a transformer-based attention module to estimate the soft correspondences.
+It achieves a strong performance on dense point clouds.
+However, because DCP relies on the learned dense and reliable features, its generalization degrades when the point clouds are sparse and noisy, which makes it less suitable for 4D radar data.
+Moreover, PointNetLK \cite{aoki2019pointnetlk} combines the PointNet \cite{qi2017pointnet} architecture with a classical Lucas-Kanade optimization process.
+It learns the global features and updates the transformation iteratively without requiring explicit correspondences.
+However, the use of a numerical Jacobian would lead to instability and poor generalization.
+To address these limitations, PointNetLK Revisited \cite{li2021pointnetlk} replaces the numerical Jacobian with an analytical decomposition, thus improving the stability and allowing better feature reuse.
+Nevertheless, it still relies on supervised training on large datasets and its performance degrades when facing unseen environments.
+As a summary, the performance of current learning-based approaches may degrade considerably when applied to sparse and highly noisy 4D radar point clouds.

-In summary, conventional methods like ICP, NDT and their extensions are simple and fast, but not robust to sparse or noisy data.
-Feature-based methods work better in structured scenes but often fail when features are weak.
-Learning-based methods show strong results, but they rely on large-scale supervised training and may not generalize well to unseen sensor modalities or environments.
-Consequently, we aim to develop a training-free, and robust registration method in sparse and noisy conditions.
-And we will introduce the method in detail in the next section.
-Moreover, to be fair, the comparisons in Sec. \ref{sec: experiments} will be focused on classical registration algorithms that share the same deployment constraints as our proposed method.